murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

-About CellOrganizer-for-Galaxy
+About CellOrganizer for Galaxy
 ==============================

-CellOrganizer-for-Galaxy is a set of tools that enables users to train generative models of the cell from microscopy images, analyze trained models, and synthesize model instances by accessing CellOrganizer through the Galaxy GUI.
+CellOrganizer for Galaxy is a set of tools that enables users to train generative models of the cell from microscopy images, analyze trained models, and synthesize model instances by accessing CellOrganizer through the Galaxy GUI.

-Using CellOrganizer-for-Galaxy
+Using CellOrganizer for Galaxy
 ==============================

-Currently, you can get started with CellOrganizer-for-Galaxy by the following ways (more to come)
+Currently, you can get started with CellOrganizer for Galaxy by the following ways (more to come)

 Cloning repository and setting environment variables
 ****************************************************